-The skill levels are:
+- The skill levels are:

 - 0 Untrained

 - 1 Minimal competency

 - 2 Competently trained

 - 3 Well trained

 - 4 Expert

 - 5 Among the best in the world

 - 6 A true master

+- 7 The best there has ever been

 Skill Checks

 Skill checks compare your character's skill level to a difficulty.
 If their skill level is high enough, they succeed.
 If the difficulty is high, they may need to roll some Risk Dice to have a chance to succeed.